-The flow monitor DWG monitors the continuous flow of liquids.
+The flow monitor DWG-L monitors the continuous flow of gaseous media.
 It is designed for installation in pipe systems.

 A float inside the device is moved by the medium flowing through it.
-The current rate of flow can be read-off on the measuring scale on the sight glass.
+The current rate of flow can be read-off on the measuring scale of the sight glass.
 The top edge of the float is the read-off point.
 External measuring devices can be connected at the socket.